Medicinal Cannabis in Europe

 A medical cannabis programme began in 2003, and over 2,000 pharmacies sell this as a new product.
 Medical cannabis can be expensive, and this has unfortunately meant it is harder to acquire.
 Patients have resorted to local coffee shops to buy standard cannabis at discounted prices.

 Recreational cannabis is legal provided that it contains less than 0.1% THC content.
-Moreover, medical cannabis is entirely legal.
+The use of medical cannabis is legal.

-Cannabis is a class B drug, meaning that its recreational use is illegal, and if caught, an initial warning will be given on possession.
-However, in 2018, medical cannabis was legalised.
-Due to the high costs, it is hard for patients to be granted a prescription by the NHS and to have their treatment covered.
-However, private retailers of cannabis licensed by the Home Office, can be obtained by individuals; however, the private costs can be in the thousands.
+Cannabis is a class B drug, meaning that its recreational use is illegal.
+You are provided with a warning if you are caught for the first time for possession.
+In 2018, medical cannabis was legalised in the UK.
+However, due to the high costs, it is hard for patients to be granted a prescription by the NHS and to have their treatment covered.
+However, private retailers of cannabis licensed by the Home Office, can be obtained by individuals; however, the private medical costs are often in the thousands, making it inaccessible for some people.

 Home cultivation is legal, and so is recreational use provided that an individual’s possession contains less than 0.2% THC content.
 Under the Venice 2002 court ruling, private cannabis can be grown at home, and the Regional Health System will cover the costs of medical cannabis.
 Italian doctors have been able to prescribe medicinal cannabis since 1990, and in 2014, domestic cultivation began.

-In 2017 the Greek government declared that the medical use of cannabis was allowed provided a doctor’s prescription was given.
+In 2017 the Greek government declared that the medical use of cannabis was allowed if prescribed by a doctor.

 Recreational cultivation and possession up to 10 grams are legal.
 In 2012, the prescription of medical cannabis in pharmacies as medicine was legalised, and in 2013 up to 90% of treatment costs were covered by private insurance.
 Further, medical cannabis is also price restricted at €7/gram.